NicholasSebastian/Handal-Cargo/README.md

 - Printing adjustments:
   - The printing positions.
   - Text that is too long needs to get truncated.
-- Might need to allow for the Sea Freight and Air Cargo marking fields to be editable.

-## QUESTIONABLE THINGS THAT NEED TO BE ASKED

-- How to calculate the 'Margins' and 'Biaya' in the 'Laporan Rugi Laba'?

 ## POSSIBLE FUTURE FEATURES